The UK Logistics Sector is massively important to the UK and is worth over £93bn to the economy.

 Over 60% of UK freight is carried out for ‘Hire and Reward’ on behalf of another company.

 The industry has previously suffered from major skills shortages, in particular HGV drivers.

-has identified that this has not been a major concern since the middle of the last decade.
+Our research has identified that this has not been a major concern since the middle of the last decade.
 However, skills gaps have been identified among junior and middle managers and the supply chain management credentials of more senior managers are currently under examination.
 The sector continues to have a relatively poor diversity profile.